Compaq Presario: "Series 3" (1998–1999)

 The Compaq Presario lineup was changed again in 1998 with several new models, starting the third generation of Presario computers, also known as "Series 3".
 First announced on June 9, 1998, models produced were the 5000, 5100, 5200, 5400, and 5600 series.
-All-in-one form factors were no longer produced; most models during this generation were produced exclusively in tower form factors, with some models using horizontal desktop form factors such as the Presario 2254, 2255, and 2256 desktop computers from the previous "Series 2" generation (Note: The Compaq Presario 2254, 2255, and 2256 desktop computers were introduced during the "Series 3" generation, however they were technically based on the previous "Series 2" generation of computers as it uses the same design language as the "Series 2" Presario computers with some minor changes.) as well as the newly redesigned Presario 2266 model in 1998 and the Presario 2286 and 2288 models in 1999.
-This was also the first generation to introduce build-to-order models for certain series of Presario computers (i.e. the 5600 desktop series and the 1600 laptop/notebook series) under its "Built For You" program, which can be acquired via kiosks (under the name of "Custom PC Center") or on Compaq's website.
+All-in-one form factors were no longer produced; most models during this generation were produced exclusively in tower form factors, with some models using horizontal desktop form factors such as the Presario 2254, 2255, and 2256 desktop computers from the previous "Series 2" generation (Note: Even though the Compaq Presario 2254, 2255, and 2256 desktop computers were introduced during the "Series 3" generation, they were technically based on the previous "Series 2" generation of computers as it uses the same design language as the "Series 2" Presario computers with some minor changes.) as well as the newly redesigned Presario 2266 model in 1998 and the Presario 2286 and 2288 models in 1999.
+The release of the "Series 3" generation also came about at a time when the Internet was growing in popularity and usage in the late 1990s, and as a result, this was the first generation of Presario computers to be labeled as "Compaq Presario Internet PCs" to reflect that notion.
+At that time, they were marketed to provide the user the best Internet computing experience as possible with easier and affordable options for Web access and new integrated technologies designed for faster Internet access.
+It was also the first generation to introduce build-to-order models for certain series of Presario computers (i.e. the 5600 desktop series and the 1600 laptop/notebook series) under its "Built For You" program, which can be acquired via kiosks (under the name of "Custom PC Center") or on Compaq's website.